-Living in Burbank, we are about 7 minutes from the LA Zoo and I couldn’t be more happy to support them annually with our family pass.
-We have gotten our fair share of visits out of every year’s pass.
-Especially when my kids were younger, but even as they’re older.
-When visit the Los Angeles Zoo, the elephants are probably one of the most magical, elegant animals to see.
+Living in Southern California and close to the LA Zoo, you might know Billy The Elephant.
+We are about 7 minutes from the LA Zoo and I couldn’t be more happy to support them annually with our family pass and we have certainly gotten our fair share of visits out of every year’s pass.
+The elephants are probably one of the most magical, elegant animals to see.
 Their size, their intelligence and the manner in which they move are all fun to take in.

 We are huge fans of Billy’s in our home and we love saying hello to him and all the ladies that are around him.

 “World Elephant Day was created in 2011 by two Canadian filmmaker Patricia Sims and Thailand’s Elephant Reintroduction Foundation and was first celebrated on August 12, 2012.
 The initiative was greatly supported by film star William Shatner who narrated the documentary Return to the Forest, a fascinating 30-minute film about the reintroduction of captive Asian elephants to the wild.
 Currently, the demand for ivory is the biggest in China, with the price of ivory often exceeding the price of gold, something that makes elephants bigger targets than ever.
 Habitation loss is also a danger to the world’s elephant population as it deprives elephants of the hundreds of pounds of food they need every day, making it more difficult for them to breed and making it easier for poachers to track them down.
 Circuses and tourism are also serious threats to the animals’ well-being.
 Luckily, an increasing number of both celebrities and politicians have become interested in the cause, including Leonardo DiCaprio, Ashley Judd and President Barack Obama.”